Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Learning Obstacle Uncertainty

-This subsection analyzes the responsiveness of \eqref{LP:quansetonline} in learning the control set of a system as in Section~\ref{sec: Comparison Between Different Methods for Learning the Intended Control Set}.
-The system is designed to perform mild actions before time step $t=50$, and from time step $t=51$ it shifts to executing more aggressive maneuvers from an unknown set $\tilde{\mathbb{U}}_t^s$.
+This subsection analyzes the responsiveness of the online recursion formulation~\eqref{LP:quansetonline} and the MH approach in learning the control set of an obstacle as in Section~\ref{sec: Comparison Between Different Methods for Learning the Intended Control Set}.
+In the setup, the obstacle performs mild actions before time step $t=50$, and from time step $t=51$ it shifts to executing more aggressive maneuvers.
 The volume of the learned set with the discrete time steps, as well as the 2-norm of the sampled control action ($||u_t^s||$), are presented in Fig.~\ref{fig: set volume with change action}.
 In addition, the learned control sets at different time steps are shown in Fig.~\ref{fig: set with mild and aggressive actions}.
+Note that the index of the time step in Fig.~\ref{fig: set volume with change action} is equal to the number of online samples as the method obtains one sample at every time step.

-It is seen in Fig.~\ref{fig: set volume with change action} that after the system starts to take aggressive control actions from $t=51$, and the learned control set can rapidly respond to the change, the delay between the set volume and the change of the control style is just $3$ steps.
-Fig.~\ref{fig: set with mild and aggressive actions} shows how the learned set starts from a minor initial set and grows when more samples are obtained.
+It is seen in Fig.~\ref{fig: set volume with change action} that after the system starts to take aggressive control actions from $t=51$, the learned control sets by~\eqref{LP:quansetonline} and the MH approach can both rapidly respond to the change, the delay between the set volume and the change of the control style is just $1$ step.
+Fig.~\ref{fig: set with mild and aggressive actions} shows how the learned sets by two approaches start from a minor initial set and grows when more samples are obtained.
 The set expands notably from $t=50$ to $t=54$ as a few aggressive control actions are sampled.
-The set at $t=100$ contains both the mild and aggressive control actions.
-This reflects that the method does not lose any information during the online learning process.
+At the end of sampling $t=100$, the set obtained by \eqref{LP:quansetonline} contains both the mild and aggressive control actions, while the set obtained by the MH approach only contains the aggressive control actions.
+This shows that \eqref{LP:quansetonline} predicts the motion of the obstacle based on all observed control actions of the obstacle system, while the MH approach captures the time-varying intent of the obstacle by discarding past information.